amiripouria/BSc-Academic-Projects/01-Engineering-Mathematics/Laplace-Simulation/README.md

-# 2D Laplace's Equation Solver (Coaxial Cable Simulation)
+# 2D Laplace's Equation Solver

 Numerical solution and finite-difference implementation of Laplace's equation to determine electric potential distribution in a rectangular coaxial cable.